Quick Summary

 - The A40/A404 route through High Wycombe is often 10–15 minutes faster than the M40/M25 combination, especially during evening rush hour.
 Experienced drivers know to check live traffic before choosing.

-- Heathrow's drop-off charge (£5 at terminal forecourts) can be avoided by using the free drop-off zone at the Long Stay car park, with a short shuttle bus to the terminal.
-Discuss this with your driver if you want to save £5.
+- Heathrow's drop-off charge (£5 at terminal forecourts) applies to all vehicles.
+The free drop-off zone at the Long Stay car park, with a short shuttle bus to the terminal, can be used to avoid this — discuss with your driver if you want to save £5.
+Full details on our Heathrow drop-off charge page.

 - For Oxfordshire villages (Woodstock, Burford, Chipping Norton, Witney), add 15–30 minutes to the Oxford city centre time depending on distance.
 Fares adjust proportionally.